no7dw/no7dw.github.io/source/_posts/smart-contract.md

 ### constanst vs view vs pure

-  - constantStarting with solc 0.4.17, constant is deprecated in favor of two new and more specific modifiers.
+  - constant: Starting with solc 0.4.17, constant is deprecated in favor of two new and more specific modifiers.
-  - View This is generally the replacement for constant.
+  - View: This is generally the replacement for constant.
 It indicates that the function will not alter the storage state in any way.
-  - Pure This is even more restrictive, indicating that it won't even read the storage state.
+  - Pure: This is even more restrictive, indicating that it won't even read the storage state.

 ```